 Don’t wait and see.
 If you are concerned there are professionals to help.
 Early advice and help is almost always better.

 A speech pathologist can assess your child’s speech and language development and help them learn the sounds they are having problems with.
-Contact your local community health centre or www.speechpathologyaustralia.org.au to find one near you.
+Contact your local community health centre or visit www.speechpathologyaustralia.org.au to find one near you.

 Are you interested in a new way of supporting training and development for you and your team?

 The Sounds good to me course is designed for use in early childhood services and centres.
 It provides both excellent professional development for your team as well as everything you need to implement a fun, play based program of lessons and activities suitable for your 3-5 year group.

 Would you like to learn simple and effective ways you can help your child be ready for school?